Skip to main content

 Understanding the International Shipping Journey

-Before diving into tools, it's important to understand how your Sugargoo packages travel.
+Before diving into tools, it's important to understand how your 100buy packages travel.
 Most shipments follow this pattern: they start with a Chinese domestic carrier, transfer to an international logistics company, then hand off to your local postal service or courier.
 Each segment may have different tracking numbers or systems.

 Common carriers you'll encounter include China Post, EMS, SF Express internationally, and then USPS, Royal Mail, Canada Post, or other local carriers for final delivery.
 Some routes use specialized freight forwarders that require specific tracking portals.